Skatteetaten/mva-meldingen/docs/kompensasjon_eng/faq/index.md

 ### Will testing of the tax return for VAT compensation be open for everyone?

 Information regarding testing is open to everyone on [Github](https://skatteetaten.github.io/mva-meldingen/kompensasjon_eng/test).
-If you are interested in participating in testing, please contact the Tax Administration at mva-modernisering@skatteetaten.no.